zendframework/zf2-documentation/docs/languages/en/modules/zend.validator.identical.rst

        // input is invalid
    }

-The above example validates the integer 123.
-The reason for this special case is, that you can configure the token which has to be used by giving the '``token``' key.
+The reason for this special case is that you can configure the token which has to be used by giving the ``'token'`` key.

-So, when your haystack contains one element and this element is named '``token``' then you have to wrap it like shown in the example below.
+So, when you are using an array as token, and it contains one element with a ``'token'`` key, then you have to wrap it like shown in the example below.

 .. code-block:: php
    :linenos:

+   // Unlike the previous example, this will validate array('token' => 123)
    $valid = new Zend\Validator\Identical(array('token' => array('token' => 123)));
    if ($valid->isValid($input)) {
        // input appears to be valid